dskemp/courtdata/content/cases/ot2014/14-593/index.md

 - search and seizure
 summary: "The North Carolina Court of Appeals erred in concluding that the State’s satellite-based monitoring of petitioner for repeated sex offenses was not a Fourth Amendment search, but the state courts should determine in the first instance the reasonableness of such a search."
 ---
+The North Carolina Court of Appeals erred in concluding that the State’s satellite-based monitoring of petitioner for repeated sex offenses was not a Fourth Amendment search, but the state courts should determine in the first instance the reasonableness of such a search.